ismaelucm/massis_tutorial/docs/Examples.md

 The tutorial makes uses of several scenarios that are already provided with the MASSIS distribution.
 These scenarios can be directly executed and serve as  examples to create new ones.

-The following examples use as environment the model of the building of our Faculty of Computer Science.
+The following examples use as environment the model of the building of our [Faculty of Computer Science](http://informatica.ucm.es/).

 ### Example SimpleExample01.lua

 In this simple simulation   one pedestrian is created outside the faculty, and moves to the first classroom.

-The walk speed of the agent is selected randomly between 1 - 5 and  uses the behaviour *FollowingPath*.
-This behavior moves the agente through a given path.
+The *Scenario* section specifies an   agent profile *populaton* with the behaviour *FollowingPath* and a walk speed that is randomly selected  between 1.0 and 5.0.
+This behavior moves the agent through a given path to a destination *Class1*.

 ```LUA
 Scenario = {